 You will also find a list of echinoderms, including names, facts, and pictures.
-This information will help you learn more about animal subtypes and their environments.
+This information will help you learn more about animal subtypes and their marine environments.

 List of Echinoderms